cfagiani/datasponge/README.md

 ###Potential Enhancements and TODOs
 * better error handling for the REST API including validation
 * stand-alone job validation tool (schema validation?)
-* heartbeats and node-reassignments when nodes fail
 * base RSS/Atom extractor
 * handle different types of binary content (xlsx, etc) for text search
 * UI for submitting/monitoring crawl jobs
-* ability to abort jobs
 * more tests
 * ability to load class files(for custom DataAdatpers) from external jars/locations
+* ability to join (or re-join) a job in progress
+* ability to recover from coordinator failures
+* pluggable mechanism to "fetch Pages" in SpiderThread (thus allowing non-web/filesystem extraction jobs)
+* piggyback heartbeats on other messages and only send HB if needed